Cs586/IS601-CalculatorProject/README.md

 # IS601-CalculatorProject
 ### IS601 MiniProject #2 - Calculator
-#### Contributor: Harrison Lu
+#### Contributors: Harrison Lu and Roberto Rivera

-This project is currently capable of running 6 basic functions:
+This project will have 2 parts:

+Basic Calculations:
 1. Addition
 2. Subtraction
 3. Multiplication